|

 Possible Research Topics

-- Death, Burial, and Funeral Rituals in Norse Life and Saga
+- Death, Burial, and Funeral Rituals in Viking Britain

-- The Norse Conversion to Christianity
+- The Norse Conversion to Christianity in Viking Britain

-- Lindisfarne and the Dawn of the
+- Lindisfarne and the Dawn of the Viking Age

 - The Jarls of Orkney: Material and Saga Evidence of Viking Scotland

-- Secret Writing, Magic Reading: The
+- Secret Writing, Magic Reading: The Riddle of Runes in Viking Britain

 Sites for Reports Cross-Referenced by Categories

 There is more to say about some sites than others, to be sure, so from the lesser-known sites the careful student might well choose two or three closely related ones, or sites in close proximity, in order to weave together an interesting Site Report, as well as to set the scene for an engaging Interactive Fiction Project.
 On the other hand, Andreas, Jarlshof, Lindisfarne, Maes Howe, and Maughold all are or could be the subject of books in and of themselves, and so each might require two or three students to do the job well.
 Take care, however: Each student must clear the subject of his or her Site Report with the instructor in advance, and in any case each student must produce an idependent work of the required length.
-It also would be wise for every student to cross-reference each individual site with relevant Icelandic sites, which are generally woven well into the fabric of the saga record, and about which, therefore, there is usually more to say.
+It also would be helpful where appropriate for students to cross-reference British sites with relevant Icelandic sites, which are generally woven well into the fabric of the saga record, and about which, therefore, there is usually more to say.
 It is vital that the lesser-known sites are covered, of course, and most of the Icelandic sites already have written text provided for them, but that is not to say that an intelligent student would not weave information about the Althing at Thingvellir in Iceland, for example, into a discussion of any other Assembly site.
 Simply use the pull-down menus of the Medieval north Atlantic project to cross-refernce sites by category, etc. For the Interactive Fiction Project, on the other hand, it would be profitable if students split up the Icelandic sites, or worked collaboratively concerning these sites, in order to develop much more colorful and detailed narratives about related British sites.
 Included at the bottom are the titles of the videos available for various sites, in order to get a better idea of what some of the subject matter related to those sites might include.

 Sites by Category

-- Maes Howe (Linked QTVR Panoramas)
+- Maes Howe (Linked QTVR Panoramas; Documentary Video Footage)

-- Ring of Brodgar (QTVR Panorama)
+- Ring of Brodgar (QTVR Panorama; Documentary Video Footage)

-Iron Age Site Linked to Saga Record and Norse Concepts of Marriage and Political Alliances:
+Shetland Iron Age Site Linked to Saga Record and Norse Concepts of Marriage and Political Alliances:

 - Mousa Broch (Linked QTVR Panoramas; Documentary Video Footage)